Summary of this section

-The principle reason for this is the statutory requirement under s.80(1) that an abatement notice may impose “all or any of the following requirements – (a) requiring the abatement of the nuisance or prohibiting or restricting its occurrence or recurrence; (b) requiring the execution of such works, and the taking of such other steps, as may be necessary for any of those purposes”.
+The principle reason for this is the wording of the statutory requirement under s.80(1) that an abatement notice may impose “all or any of the following requirements – (a) requiring the abatement of the nuisance or prohibiting or restricting its occurrence or recurrence; (b) requiring the execution of such works, and the taking of such other steps, as may be necessary for any of those purposes”.

-It has been said that the wording of the section is not as clear as it might be.
+It has been said that this wording is not as clear as it might be.
 It can suggest to the reader, at first blush, that since some steps are likely inevitably to be necessary in order to abate a nuisance, then they have to be identified (even though it may be enough simply to demand that the effects of the nuisance should not recur).
 But this is not the case.
 It is only if there is something specific which needs to be done, without which there would still be a nuisance, that the works should be specified by s.80(1)(b).

 It is quite enough, therefore, simply to require that the nuisance (or the risk of a nuisance) should come to an end.
 In those circumstances, no works should be specified in the abatement notice.
 (See 80(1)(a).)
 On the other hand, particular works may be necessary in order to bring the nuisance (or the risk of a nuisance) to an end.
 If that is the case, then those works must be specified with sufficient precision.
 (See 80(1)(b).)